By The Numbers

 The rank bestowed on the Owen Graduate School of Management by The Princeton Review for Best Professors.
 (2019)

-On average, the amount of time that one of the librarians or staff members from the Walker Management Library spends with a student each time he or she asks for assistance in finding data or researching an important topic.
+On average, the number of minutes that one of the staff members from the Walker Management Library spends with a student each time they ask for an information consultation.

 The year in which Vanderbilt University was founded thanks to a $1 million gift from Cornelius "Commodore" Vanderbilt.